genotoul-bioinfo/dgenies/src/dgenies/md/user_manual.md

 For each match, you can view positions on query and on target and the precise identity value by placing mouse cursor over it.

 Due to technical limits, it doesn't work for too small matches.
-You can zoom to make it working for them.
+You can zoom to make it work for them.

 ### (4) Export